tscnlab/GuidolinEtAl_BehavResMethods_2025/README.md

 ### Data import
 Folder: `01_import`, contains scripts:
+- `initialise_env.Rmd`: script that downloads all necessary package versions to ensure computational reproducibility
 - `import_LL.Rmd`: script for importing actlumus files
 - `import_wearlog.Rmd`: script for importing Wear log files
 - `import_bag.Rmd`: script for importing information on use of the black bag